jsoysouvanh/Refureku/README.md

 - Easy to integrate in a software like a game engine
 - Reflect namespaces, structs, classes, methods, fields, variables, functions, enums and enum values
 - Support structs/classes with or without inheritance (multiple inheritance supported)
-- Can look for a struct/class, enum, field or method by name, with additional filtering parameters
+- Can get an entity by name, with additional filtering parameters
 - Function/Method call with any arguments and any return type (public, protected, private, virtual, override)
 - Variable/Field get/set any data of any type (public, protected, private)
-- Know at runtime if an instance of a reflected struct/class inherits or is the base of another reflected struct/class
+- Know at runtime if an instance of a reflected struct/class is the base or a subclass of another reflected struct/class
-- Arbitrary properties (like tags) on any entity
+- Powerful property system allowing to attach metadata on any entity and generate custom code
-- Reflection metadata is regenerated only when a file changes
+- Reflection metadata is regenerated only when a file has changed
 - Can instantiate any objects just from an archetype (which is obtainable by name or id), with arbitrary parameters
 - Know at compile-time if a struct/class is reflected or not (can be combined with if constexpr expression)